UTA2019CSE3310/Spring2019Project/README.md

 ## Build

-The current method of building on MacOS is as follows:
+The current method of building on MacOS is as follows (assuming you have downloaded the Asio library from sourceforge and your Downloads directory is in your current working directory):

 `#!/bin/bash